efabless/openlane2/docs/source/usage/caravel/index.md

 ```

 The max Slew/Cap violations can be fixed the same way in
 [openroad-stapostpnr](openroad-stapostpnr).
-For the hold violations, it is in
+For the hold violation, it is in
 the `max_ff_n40C_1v95` corner.
 To investigate the timing path, open the report
 `xx-openroad-stapostpnr/max_ff_n40C_1v95/min.rpt` and the violation will be in
 the first timing path.